Ten Cents a Dance (1945 film)

-Ten Cents a Dance is a 1945 American comedy film directed by Will Jason and starring Jane Frazee.
+Ten Cents a Dance is a 1945 American comedy film directed by Will Jason and starring Jane Frazee, Jimmy Lloyd, Mark Roberts, and Joan Woodbury.
+It was produced and distributed by Columbia Pictures.

 Plot

 Privates Billy Sparks and Ted Kimball make use of their thirty-six-hour leave from the service to spend an evening at the Merryland Dance Hall, looking for suitable easy dames to court.
 Ted is the financially strong of the two men, but always lets Billy take care of the money, since he is afraid of gold digging girls.

 At the dance hall, Billy is instantly attracted to the club's alluring singer Jeannie Hollis.
 Unfortunately she is already taken by the questionable club owner, Breezy Walker.
 To attract Jeannie's attention, Bill starts bragging about his enormous wealth, and buys everyone in the club ten minutes' worth of dancing.
 His trick works, and Jeannie pays him more attention.

 Billy is unaware that Jeannie needs $500 for her dancer friend Joyce, who is in need of a surgical operation after a car accident.
 Breezy has denied to lend Jeannie the money but also told her that he can get the money if she finds him someone to cheat in a game of dice.
 Jeannie believes Billy can be this suitable victim, but doesn't know that Billy has his own ulterior motive and wants to hustle Billy for a much bigger sum.
 Billy tells Jeannie to keep Billy around for a dice game the next night.

 Jeannie and another dancer, Babe, accompany Ted and Billy on a night on town.
 The evening ends with the four of them sitting on a roof top, watching the stars and talking about their hopes and dreams.
 It strikes Jeannie that she and Billy has many common goals in life, and Babe gets very friendly with Ted, completely unaware of his fortune.

 After spending the night at the girls' boardinghouse the two couples go on a bicycle ride and picnic the next day.
 During the fun day, Jeannie starts to regret her plan together with Breezy, to rip Billy off, but Babe tries to calm her down, saying it is all for Joyce's benefit.